medusajs/gatsby-starter-medusa-simple/README.md

     mv .env.template .env.development
     ```

-    Add your Stripe API key to your `.env.development`
+    If using Stripe add your Stripe API key to your `.env.development`

     ```
     GATSBY_STRIPE_KEY=pk_test_something